pacew/dating-consultant-gem/README.md

 **A protocol for building a Rigorous Editor AI to navigate the chaos of modern dating.**

 This repository contains the source code and documentation for creating a "Dating Consultant" using Google's Gemini (or similar LLMs).
 Unlike standard AI personas which suffer from "optimism bias" and sycophancy, this Consultant is configured to be a critical analyst, protecting your stated boundaries against emotional drift.
+The Relationship Architect was created as a collaboration between Pace Willisson and Gemini.

 ## Overview